 If a dog owner breaks any state or local law and this contributes to a dog bite injury, the owner could be liable for the victim’s damages.
 A broken statute could be proof of the pet owner’s negligence in causing or failing to prevent an attack.
 For more information about how West Virginia’s dog ownership laws work in your claim, consult with an attorney.

 In West Virginia, dozens of people suffer dog bites and attacks every year.
 Dogs running loose or negligent pet owners not paying attention can lead to violent animal encounters.
 If you or someone close to you has become a recent victim, you are not alone.

-The West Virginia personal injury attorneys at the Manchin Injury Law Group in Fairmont can help you in cases involving animal attacks and dog bites.
-We know how insurance companies will try to negotiate with you, minimizing your medical damages and pain and suffering.
+The West Virginia dog attack attorneys at the Manchin Injury Law Group in Fairmont can help you in cases involving animal attacks and dog bites.
+We know how insurance companies will try to negotiate with you to minimize your medical damages and pain and suffering.
 An experienced West Virginia dog bite attorney can help.

 Talking to a West Virginia premises liability attorney about a dog bite will allow you to understand what options you have to pay your medical bills and make other claims for damages like pain and suffering.
 In some cases, the dog owner’s homeowners insurance will pay a settlement, often with very little impact on the owner.

 For more information about a potential dog bite injury claim in West Virginia, request a free consultation with one of our friendly and knowledgeable attorneys.
 We are here to help you get through this difficult time and pursue the justice that you deserve.
 Contact us today by calling (304) 367-1862 to speak with one of our West Virginia dog bite lawyers.